UDST/urbansim/docs/sim/index.rst

 A key feature of the simulation framework is that it matches the names of function arguments to the names of registered variables in order to inject variables when evaluating functions.
-For that reason it's important that variables be registered with names that are also
+For that reason, it's important that variables be registered with names that are also
 `valid Python variables <http://en.wikibooks.org/wiki/Python_Beginner_to_Expert/Native_Types>`__.

 Variable Expressions
 ~~~~~~~~~~~~~~~~~~~~

-Dependency injection is extended by a feature we call "variable expressions"
+Dependency injection is extended by a feature we call "variable expressions".
-that allow you to specify a variable to inject via strings and Python
+Expressions allow you to specify a variable to inject with Python keyword
-keyword arguments.
+arguments.
 Here's an example redone from above using
 variable expressions::

     @sim.table('halve_my_table')